Ritabh-Sharma/Projects/README.md

 Hello and welcome to my repository.....!!

-I will be uploading all my tech based projects in this repository.
+I upload all my tech based projects in this repository.